Xirider/finetune-gpt2xl/README.md

 --warmup_steps 50
 ```

-- This uses a smaller allgather_bucket_size settings in the ds_config_gptneo.json file and a smaller batch size to further reduce gpu memory.
+- This uses a smaller "allgather_bucket_size" setting in the ds_config_gptneo.json file and a smaller batch size to further reduce gpu memory.
 Also the loss scaling is set up to go lower, otherwise you will get overflow.
 There will be still some skipped steps in the beginning but that is normal.
 The other hyperparameters were changed to be closer to GPT NEO's training [config](https://github.com/EleutherAI/gpt-neo/blob/master/configs/gpt3_2-7B_256.json).
 With the GPT2 hyperparameters the training was even more unstable.

 ## (Optional) Configuration